evoldoers/machineboss/README.md

   --generate-one arg           generator for any one of specified characters --generate-wild arg          generator for Kleene closure over specified
                                characters
+  --generate-iid arg           as --generate-wild, but followed by
+                               --weight-output p
+  --generate-uniform arg       as --generate-iid, but weights outputs by
+                               1/(output alphabet size)
   --generate-fasta arg         generator for FASTA-format sequence --generate arg               sequence generator for JSON-format sequence -a [ --accept-chars ] arg    acceptor for explicit character sequence '&gt;&gt;' --accept-one arg             acceptor for any one of specified characters --accept-wild arg            acceptor for Kleene closure over specified
                                characters
+  --accept-iid arg             as --accept-wild, but followed by --weight-input
+                               p
+  --accept-uniform arg         as --accept-iid, but weights outputs by 1/(input
+                               alphabet size)
   --accept-fasta arg           acceptor for FASTA-format sequence --accept arg                 sequence acceptor for JSON-format sequence --echo-one arg               identity for any one of specified characters